Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Introduction

-To adapt models to the target domain without accessing the source data, recent studies have addressed a setting called {\it test-time adaptation (TTA)}, which allows access to only an unlabeled target dataset and a source-pretrained model \cite{schneider2020improving,li2017revisiting,Benz_2021_WACV,Wang2021,zhou2021bayesian,iwasawa2021test}.
-This setting is useful for adapting the model after it has been deployed in the target domain.
+To adapt models to the test environment (target domain) in such a situation, recent studies have addressed a setting called \emph{test-time adaptation (TTA)}, which aims to adapt a model pre-trained in the training environment (source domain) to the target domain with an unlabeled target dataset in test time~\cite{schneider2020improving,li2017revisiting,Benz_2021_WACV,Wang2021,zhou2021bayesian,iwasawa2021test}.
+This setting helps adapt a model trained on the source domain to the target domain dynamically in test time.
 Prior TTA methods mainly focus on adapting batch normalization (BN) layers or refining output predictions.
-Methods that adapt BN layers~ \cite{schneider2020improving,li2017revisiting,Benz_2021_WACV,ishii2021source} use the dimension-wise statistics (mean and variance) of the BN layers~\cite{batch-norm} to align the domains.
-On the other hand, methods that refine the predictions of the models \cite{Wang2021,zhou2021bayesian,iwasawa2021test} focus on refining the confidence of the predictions on the target domain by using entropy minimization~\cite{Wang2021,zhou2021bayesian}, a model ensemble~\cite{zhou2021bayesian}, or modifying the weights of the final fully-connected layer~\cite{iwasawa2021test}.
-However, their ability to adapt to complex distribution shifts that occur in the real world is limited.
-In fact, Schneider, et al.~\cite{schneider2020improving} report that adapting BN layers works well on uniform distribution shifts such as a single type of image corruption (e.g., noise or blur), but fail to adapt to complex distribution shifts such as mixed types of image corruption.
-Such situations occur in practice since the environment surrounding the sensors may be unstable and vary with the weather, time, or location, for example.
-Furthermore, we found that the prior TTA methods other than those that adapt BN layers perform poorly on such complex distribution shifts (see \secref{sec:experiment}).
-In summary, these prior works optimize metrics that are hardly related to the source distribution, such as entropy, or incorporate BN statistics that do not sufficiently represent the source distribution.
-Hence, we hypothesize that the lack of aligned feature distributions limits the performance of TTA.
-To adapt to distribution shifts more precisely, the target feature distribution should be aligned to the source one like in UDA.
+Methods that adapt BN layers~\cite{schneider2020improving,li2017revisiting,Benz_2021_WACV} update the dimension-wise statistics (mean and variance) of the BN layers~\cite{batch-norm}.
+On the other hand, methods that refine the predictions of the models \cite{Wang2021,zhou2021bayesian,iwasawa2021test} mainly focus on refining the confidence of the predictions such as entropy on the target domain~\cite{Wang2021,zhou2021bayesian} or modifying the weights of the final fully-connected layer~\cite{iwasawa2021test}.
+They indeed work well on a single type of image corruption.
+However, they degrade performance when images corrupted in various ways come simultaneously, like the above case, which is a more realistic setting.
+For example, Schneider \etal~\cite{schneider2020improving} report that adapting BN layers works well on a single type of image corruption but fails to adapt when corruptions are mixed.
+Furthermore, we experimentally found that the performance of prior TTA methods other than those that adapt BN layers is also limited on multiple types of corruptions (see \secref{sec:experiment}).
+We hypothesize that this is because the distribution shift is more complicated, and the adaptation becomes more difficult in case of multiple corruptions.
+In fact, we experimentally observed that a larger distribution gap remains after TTA in case of multiple corruptions (See \figref{fig:feature_distance} and \secref{ssec:feature_alignment_effect}).
+The distribution gap is crucial because it is included in the upper bound of the error on the target domain according to the theory of unsupervised domain adaptation~\cite{ben2010theory}.
+However, the prior works optimize metrics that are hardly related to the distribution gap, such as entropy, or incorporate BN statistics that do not sufficiently represent the source distribution.